ibm-cloud-docs/activity-tracker/streaming.md

 | `logdnaat.streaming-logs.send`              | This event is generated when there is a failure streaming data. |
 | `logdnaat.exclusion-rule.create`            | This event is generated when an streaming exclusion rule is configured. |
 | `logdnaat.exclusion-rule.delete`            | This event is generated when an streaming exclusion rule is deleted. |
-{: caption="Table 1.
-Events generated when configuring streaming" caption-side="bottom"}
+{: caption="Events generated when configuring streaming" caption-side="bottom"}